Automation Testing Trends Shaping 2025

 As you know, APIs serve as the connectivity fabric across systems in modern microservices architectures.

-With API usage multiplying, automated API testing capabilities must expand in 2025 to validate functionality, performance, and security pre-production.
+As API usage continues to multiply, automated API testing capabilities will need to expand in 2025 to validate functionality, performance, and security in pre-production environments.

 Key aspects of robust API testing automation needed in 2025 include:

-- Security Testing Validate APIs resist OWASP top threats like injection attacks, broken authentication, rate limiting, and input filtering using negative test cases.
+• Security Testing: Validate APIs to resist OWASP top threats like injection attacks, broken authentication, rate limiting, and input filtering using negative test cases.

-Leading API testing platforms and tools like Karate, Postman, Parasoft, and Tricentis provide test automation capabilities like auto-generated test cases and tools like Cypress and Playwright, which will see increased adoption for API Testing.
+Leading API testing platforms and tools, such as Karate, Postman, Parasoft, and Tricentis, provide test automation capabilities, including auto-generated test cases.
+Additionally, tools like Cypress and Playwright are expected to see increased adoption for API Testing.

 Some sessions at AG24 to help you learn more about API Testing for 2025: